revvy02/lyra/docs/intro.md

 -- 🚫 Don't do this:
 local oldData = store:get(player):expect()
 store:update(player, function(newData)
-    if not oldData.hasGift then -- This data might be stale! return false
+    if not oldData.claimedDailyReward then -- This data might be stale! return false
     end
     newData.coins += 500
-    newData.hasGift = false
+    newData.claimedDailyReward = true
     return true
 end)

 -- ✅ Do this instead:
 store:update(player, function(data)
-    data.coins += 100 -- This data is always current
+    if not data.claimedDailyReward then -- This data is always current return false
+    end
+    data.coins += 500
+    data.claimedDailyReward = true
     return true
 end)
 ```